suquark/ExoFlow/README.md

 ## Overview

-This guide will help you set up and run experiments for the ExoFlow paper.
-It is divided into three main sections: Local Setup, Main Results and Microbenchmarks.
+This guide is designed to assist you in setting up and running experiments for the ExoFlow paper.
+It is organized into three primary sections: Local Setup, Main Results, and Microbenchmarks.

-Follow the instructions in each section to reproduce the results.
+Please follow the instructions in each section to reproduce the results.

+**NOTE:** All experiments in the paper were executed in batch mode with proper warm-up.
+To facilitate the reviewer's reproduction of the results, we provide commands to run each experiment individually.
+If you encounter significant overhead due to insufficient warm-up during these individual runs, we recommend running the experiment again after the initial run for better results.

 ## Local Setup